-Keep track of the smoke and vapour issue with as much detail as possible
+Keep track of the vehicles issue with as much detail as possible

 Contact those responsible

-Your neighbour may not be aware that they are causing you an issue.
-The first step should always be to speak to them and see if you can quickly resolve the issue without needing to file an application with the Tribunal.
+Your neighbour may not be aware that they are causing an issue so your first step should always be to speak to them to see if you can quickly resolve it without escalation.

 Here is where to direct the letters:

 Send a letter to the owner and the condo corporation